University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 Even though we are not using `R`, if you have setup the R project like we instructed above this command will probably return the directory.

 ```
-/home/biotech7005/Practical_3
+/home/student/Practical_3
 ```

 Check with your neighbour to see if you get the same thing.
 If not, see if you can figure out why.

-At the beginning of this section we mentioned that `~/Practical_3` represented your current directory, but now our machine is telling us that our directory is `/home/biotech7005/Practical_3`.
+At the beginning of this section we mentioned that `~/Practical_3` represented your current directory, but now our machine is telling us that our directory is `/home/student/Practical_3`.
 This raises an important and very useful point.
 In `bash` the `~` symbol is a shortcut for the home directory of the current user.
-If Dan was logged in, this would be `/home/Dan` whilst if Steve was logged in this would be `/home/Steve`.
+If Dave was logged in, this would be `/home/Dave` whilst if Dan was logged in this would be `/home/Dan`.
-As we are all logged on as `biotech7005`, this now stands for `/home/biotech7005`.
+As we are all logged on as `student`, this now stands for `/home/student`.
 (Formally, `~` is  a variable, but we'll deal with variables later.)

 Importantly every user with an account on a machine will have their own home directory of the format `/home/username1`, `/home/username2` etc..